-As of December 31, 2022, we had \$13.8 million, \$120.0 million, and \$265.0 million in aggregate principal amount outstanding on the 2024 Notes, the 2026 Notes, and the 2027 Notes, respectively.
+As of December 31, 2023, we had \$120.0 million, and \$265.0 million in aggregate principal amount outstanding on the 2026 Notes and the 2027 Notes, respectively.

 We carry the Senior Notes at face value less amortized debt issuance costs on the on the consolidated balance sheets.
 Since the Senior Notes bear interest at fixed rates, we have no financial statement risk associated with changes in interest rates.
 However, the fair value of the Senior Notes changes when the market price of our common stock fluctuates or interest rates change.